weiplanet/uno/doc/articles/contributing/guidelines/updating-dependencies.md

 These dependancies require care and human testing:

 - [CommonServiceLocator](https://github.com/unoplatform/uno/pull/1174#issuecomment-507659717)
 - [cef.redist.x86](https://github.com/unoplatform/uno/pull/1173#issuecomment-507662267) needs to be kept in alignment with `CefSharp.Wpf`
 - [CefSharp.Wpf](https://github.com/unoplatform/uno/pull/1173#issuecomment-507662267) needs to be kept in alignment with `cef.redist.x86`
+- [Microsoft.CodeAnalysis.*](https://github.com/unoplatform/uno/pull/1169) child packages needs to be aligned with the other `Microsoft.CodeAnalysis` packages.
 - [Microsoft.Extensions.Logging.*](https://github.com/unoplatform/uno/pull/1168#issuecomment-507661093) child packages needs to be aligned with the other `Microsoft.Extensions.Logging` packages.

 These dependancies require care and human testing to confirm compatibility with webassembly: